 At first Hello World! was a place where I put all my current stuff needed for work.
-After some time I turned it into a “real” blog and it stayed that way.
+After awhile I turned it into a “real” blog and it stayed that way.
 It was 2009 and I was just promoted to senior developer.
 Ever since I was trying to make Hello World! world class blog and partially I did.
 Few articles I wrote about Windows Azure got Microsoft attention and, long story short, you can find my two series of articles published on MSDN.
 Unfortunately you can read it only in Polish.
 If you want to try, here are the links - PHP na Windows Azure and PHP i Windows.

 And now, please, enjoy your next favourite tech blog.